ai4he/Hardware_Application/Hardware_Development/README.md

      >>Before run these files install Python in device(RK 3588).Because most of the files are written in Python

   * Download videoaudio.py file from this folder.
-     >> this file include code how to capture video and audio input from your computer.
+     >> In this file include code how to capture video and audio input from your computer.

-  * Open therminal in device(RK 3588) and execute the videoaudio.py file
+  * Open therminal in device(RK 3588) and setup to the right path and execute the videoaudio.py file
+     >> Use command "python3 videoaudio.py"
      >> Execute the videoaudio.py file gives your computer HDMI input to the Desktop monitor.